WHAT DO PROCESS SERVERS IN NEVADA DO?

 FILING OF process SERVICE IN NEVADA

 All parties to a lawsuit must be provided with the same papers that will be utilized throughout the case.
 All subsequent pleadings, discovery responses, written motions (unless ex parte), and all written notices, appearances, demands, offers of judgment, designations of record on appeal, and other similar materials are included within the realm of required process service.
 First, service may be rendered in person, by mail, or digitally.
 Legal certificates, written admissions, affidavits, and other appropriate evidence of service are not required for service to be legitimate.
-The court may rule that defendants’ copies of certain pleadings and answers to them are not necessary where there are a vast number of them.
+The court may rule that defendants’ copies of certain pleadings and answers thereto are not required where there are a vast number of them.

 METHODS OF process SERVICE THAT SHOULD BE USED

 If counsel represents a party, service must be performed on the party’s attorney unless the court decides otherwise.
-Correct service may be accomplished in several ways.
+Correct service may be accomplished in a number of ways.
 In-person service is the foundation of all other approaches.
 Handing the document directly to the lawyer or party, leaving it with an employee or other responsible person at the lawyer’s or client’s office, or leaving it with an adult resident at the party’s or lawyer’s house are all acceptable methods of service.

 There is also the option of mailing documents to the appropriate address.
 The attorney or party’s last known mailing address should get a copy.
 If the address is uncertain, a copy should be filed with the court clerk.
 If a party is to be served by mail, they must submit motions, responses, or other papers that constitute their first appearance within the period provided for service.
 After a first court appearance in Nevada, service by mail may only be accepted from inside the state.
 At the time of sending, the service is considered complete.

-The last option is electronic delivery.
+The last option makes use of electronic delivery.
 If the receiving party agrees, service may be made by electronic means such as email or fax.
 Written consent must be acquired, filed with the court clerk, and served on all other parties to the case, as per Rule 11.
 There is no waiting for the delivery of an electronic service.
 However, if the entity performing the service later learns that the attempted service did not reach the intended receiver, that service is insufficient.
 Filing with the court, before or after serving, is all right, so long as it is done within an acceptable time frame.
 Court clerks cannot reject filings because they do not conform to the specific format required by Rule 5 or local rules.

 New York: (212) 203-8001 – 590 Madison Avenue, 21st Floor, New York, New York 10022